Localities - Henwood Green Road

 Above: a doctored rendition of the 1840 Tithe Map showing the field use at the time.

-The use of the fields is taken from the 1840 Tithe Schedule.
 Note that the use may change from year to year, decade to decade.

 Smaller plots close to houses are rated as gardens or grounds.